 When booking for a Guide Mobile, please:

 Operating terms and conditions apply.
 For more information please contact us on:

-Our schools programs also cater for students with accessibility requirements, including mobility and learning difficulties.
+Our schools programs cater for students with accessibility requirements, including mobility and learning difficulties.

-For more information on the different programs provided or how we can accommodate your needs, please contact the booking office at the relevant Zoo.
+For more information on the different programs provided or how we can accommodate your needs, please contact our Sales team on 03 9340 2788.